Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies: Conclusion

 with $v\left( x\right) \in \left[ -1,1\right] $ being some (i.i.d.) random variables (cf. the Anderson model), could have been considered without breaking the quasi-free property of the model.
 This term can be used to verify and study the linear dependence of the resistivity with respect to the length $l$ of the 1D quantum system (another version of Ohm's law).
 Note indeed that this property on the resistivity does not hold true for our two-band model (like for the one-band one, i.e., for $\gamma = 0$), since the current does not seem to vanish in the limit of infinite $l$ (Fig. \ref{lengthtests}) while it is expected \cite{Ansta-LDP,Ansta-LDP2} to be equal to the macroscopic one at relatively small lengths $l$.

-In the immediate future we will investigate the discrepancy of the model (as explained above) and we will study the emergence of the telegraph noise as observed in the protein-ligand complex experiments (see \cite[Fig. S7]{zhang2019role}).
-Presently, as far as we know, there is no theory based from first principles of Quantum mechanics to explain telegraph noise.
+In the future, it would be interesting to study the emergence of the telegraph noise as observed in the protein-ligand complex experiments (see \cite[Fig. S7]{zhang2019role}).
+Presently, as far as we know, there is no theory based from first principles of quantum mechanics to explain telegraph noise.
 Current theories are mainly phenomenological, modelled via a (Markovian continuous-time) stochastic process that jumps discontinuously between two distinct values, as it is shown for currents in \cite[Fig. S7]{zhang2019role}.
 The telegraph noise is in particular characterised by a bimodal distribution of currents.
-Since this can be characterised via some statistical methods involving higher moments (like the kurtosis and skewness) besides the variance, our approach can be used to understand the appearance of the telegraph noise via a purely quantum microscopic theory.
+Since this can be characterised via some statistical methods involving higher moments (like the kurtosis and skewness) besides the variance, our approach could be used to understand the appearance of the telegraph noise via a purely quantum microscopic theory.

-In the future, it will be interesting to develop theories to explain long-range (micrometer-scale) conduction through peptides/proteins and through supramolecular structures, such as coiled-coils, $\beta$-sheets, $\alpha$-helices, collagen, or elastin mimics etc. This is important because the molecular and organic electronics community are currently developing systems that merge conjugated molecules with amino acids, which form electronically delocalized supramolecular structures that facilitate long-range charge transport.
-Thus a theory that supports this will be fundamentally interesting and potentially significant for the development of bioelectronic materials.
-The limiting factor of our proposed framework is the rapid increase in computational complexity for systems with higher dimensions.

 Finally, our code is freely accessible at: \\ \href{https://github.com/RoisinMary/quasifree_chargetransport.git}{\textrm{https://github.com/RoisinMary/quasifree{\_}chargetransport.git}} and can readily run in a standard computer (e.g. we run it on a MacBook Pro with a 2,4 GHz Quad-Core Intel Core i5-processor).